two-first-names/cv/index.md

 layout: cv
 title: Joe Roberts
 ---
-# Joe Roberts (They/Them)
+# Joe Roberts (They/Them) BSc (Hons), MBCS, CITP

-As a software developer working predominantly on public sector projects, I pride myself on creating user-led services and working in lean agile and multidisciplinary teams.
+As a Software Developer and DevOps Engineer working predominantly on public sector projects, I pride myself on creating user-led services and working in lean agile and multidisciplinary teams.
 I am skilled in a wide variety of languages and can put my skills to any challenge, bringing methodologies such as Clean Architecture, TDD, Hexagonal Architecture and more.

-## Languages

-- Java
-- Python
-- Ruby
-- JavaScript
-- TypeScript

 ## Skills

+- Languages: Java, Python, Ruby, JavaScript, TypeScript, Go, Scala
-- AWS, Azure, GCP, GovPaaS
+- AWS, Azure, GCP, GovPaaS (CloudFoundry)
 - Databases; PostgreSQL, MSSQL, MongoDB, DynamoDB
 - Docker
 - Kubernetes